cvuorinen/phpdoc-md/README.md

 Comment from Evert's original README:
 > The code is ugly, it was intended as a one-off, and I was in a hurry.. so the codebase may not be up to your standards. (it certainly isn't up to mine).

-I haven't much improved the code, at least not yet.
-Just modified it to better suit my use case.
+I haven't much improved the code, at least not yet, so there's a lot of room for improvement.
+I have mainly just modified it to better suit my use case.

 Main differences
 ----------------

-Main differences with the original is that the goal is not to produce a full blown API doc.
-But rather a usage documentation for a small library to document only it's public API.
+Main differences with the original is that my goal was not to produce a full blown API doc, but rather a usage documentation for a small library to document only it's public API.
-So it skips all abstract classes and interfaces and non-public methods.
-And only creates a single file with the index as well as all the content (although there is a setting to generate multiple files like the original).
+So it skips all abstract classes and interfaces and non-public methods and only creates a single file with the table of contents as well as all the content (although there is a setting to generate multiple files like the original if one file gets too large, but haven't tested that very much).

 Installation
 ------------